5 NIGHTS / 6 DAYS

 This is a ride, not a race.
 We encourage you to stop and smell the roses and get a true taste for the vibrant fiber and culture of Georgia.

-As the premiere hotel in the St. Marys area, Cumberland Inn & Suites is an excellent starting point for a day of adventure in the Cumberland Islands, Crooked River State Park, Okefenokee Wildlife Refuge and more.
+As the premiere hotel in the St. Marys area, Sure Stay Best Western is an excellent starting point for a day of adventure in the Cumberland Islands, Crooked River State Park, Okefenokee Wildlife Refuge, and more.
 Plus, all the unique shops and quality local restaurants of St. Marys are close at hand as well.

 BRAG will host a Happy Hour at our hotel after our daily activities!

-All Dinners are included in the cost of the trip.
-BRAG has made reservations for the entire group for each night after Happy Hour.
+BRAG makes reservations for the entire group for each night after Happy Hour.

 BRAG will provide snacks and extra water along the bicycle rides... just look for the BRAG Bus!